-Modern vs. Shakespeare or Comedy vs. Tragedy) that best demonstrate their dramatic and technical abilities and their mastery of stage performance ii) Music: Baroque versus Romantic iii) Musical Theatre: Students will present two selections that best demonstrate their musical and technical abilities and their mastery of stage performance.
+Presentation of two contrasting pieces.
+Students will present two selections that best demonstrate their musical and technical abilities and their mastery of stage performance.
 Selection of pieces should be made to bring out BOTH the applicant's singing and acting ability.
 Pieces must be selected from standard Broadway repertoire.
+Sponsor teachers are encouraged to assist students with the selection of pieces appropriate to their talents and provide some critical assistance with regard to presentation.